jashburn00/LearningFullStack/notes/JavaScriptNotes.md

     - a string to be used as the description
     - a callback function (usually anonymous) which contains the code to be executed for the test
         - tests are passed/failed using assert statements
+- take care not to mutate the testing environment in a test case
+- use a "teardown" step at the end of each test case
+    - usually you just reset the environment